ActioPtyLtd/datapipes-pipescript/README.md

 ![DOMs](http://yuml.me/diagram/plain/activity/(start)-D0>(T1)-D1>(T2)-D2(end))

 We have two Tasks *T1* and *T2*.
 Task *T1* will firstly consume the initalisation DOM *D0*. *T1* then produces the DOM *D1*, which *T2* will consume before *T2* produces the DOM *D2* to complete the pipeline.
 For illustration purposes, this example only shows a Task consuming and producing a single DOM each, whereas in reality Tasks may produce many DOMs, such as Tasks that extract data out of DataSources.
-You can say Tasks *react* on external events captured in data structures we have labeled DOMs.

 In more detail, the DOM captures [DataSets](#datasets) which have been sucessfully (or unsuccessfully) extracted or utilised by a Task together with any events captured in the process.
 They can be visualised as follows: